imanghafoori1/laravel-widgetize/README.md

 ### :gem: Package Features :gem:

 > 1. It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
 Similar to `ESI` standard.
 > 2. It optionally `minifies` the output of the widget.
-(In order to save cache storage space and bandwidth)
 > 3. It support the `nested widgets` tree structure.
 (Use can inject and use widgets within widgets.)
 > 4. It can help you generate widget class boilerplate with artisan command.
 > 5. It helps you to have a dedicated presenter class of each widget to clean up your views.